mercurius-js/mercurius/docs/federation.md

 }, 10000)
 ```

-#### Flag a service as mandatory in Gateway mode
+#### Flag service as mandatory in Gateway mode

-A Gateway service can handle the federated services in 2 different modes, `mandatory` or not by utilizing the `gateway.services.mandatory` configuration flag.
-If a service is not considered mandatory, creating the federated schema will succeed even if the service isn't capable of delivering a schema.
-By default, all services are consideredmandatory.
-Note: At least 1 service is necessary in order to create a valid federated schema.
+Gateway service can handle federated services in 2 different modes, `mandatory` or not by utilizing the `gateway.services.mandatory` configuration flag.
+If a service is not mandatory, creating the federated schema will succeed even if the service isn't capable of delivering a schema.
+By default, services are not mandatory.
+Note: At least 1 service is necessary to create a valid federated schema.

 ```js
 const Fastify = require('fastify')